-- National land degradation monitoring and vulnerability assessment on biophysical and socio- economic trends carried out and communicated to decision makers - Databases on vulnerability of ecosystem to climate change, droughts and degraded land established/networked and operational for research programmes - Initiated subregional and national level dialogue on land degradation and drought issues. - 1.4 Financing and technology transfer.
+- National land degradation monitoring and vulnerability assessment on biophysical and socio- economic trends carried out and communicated to decision makers. - Databases on vulnerability of ecosystems to climate change, droughts and degraded land established/networked and operational for research programmes. - Initiated sub-regional and national level dialogue on land degradation and drought issues.

+1.4 Financing and technology transfer.
 Development of an integrated investment framework for leveraging national, bilateral and multilateral resources with a view to increasing the effectiveness and impact of interventions.
-Development of a strategic plan to improve Dominica's capacity to mobilize financial resources from international financial institutions, facilities and funds, including the GEF, by promoting the UNCCD/Sustainable land management (SLM) agenda within the governing bodies of these institutions.
+Development of a strategic plan to improve fYR of Macedonia's capacity to mobilize financial resources from international financial institutions, facilities and funds, including the GEF, by promoting the UNCCD/Sustainable land management (SLM) agenda within the governing bodies of these institutions.
 Identification of innovative sources of finance and financing mechanisms to combat land degradation and mitigate the effects of drought, including from the private sector, market-based mechanisms, trade, foundations and CSOs, and other financing mechanisms for climate change adaptation and mitigation, biodiversity conservation and sustainable use and poverty reduction.

 - Integrated investment framework for leveraging national, bilateral and multilateral resources and a national strategy on funds mobilization - Identification of innovative funds to combat land degradation and drought. - 1.5 Revision and validation of the NAP by national bodies.
-The NAP document will be submitted to the Government for adoption.
-In addition, all relevant documents, such as NAP, assessments, papers and policy papers will be made available through internet tools and events to be organized in the country particularly at community levels.
-In addition, the policy paper on behalf of Environmental coordinating Unit will be prepared and disseminated throughout the country, to all ministries as well as UN bodies and other relevant international organizations present in the country.
-This paper will contain key messages and issues covering land degradation, as elaborated in NAP, which need to be considered and included in strategic documents and or plans of the Commonwealth of Dominica and its entities.
+The NAP document will be translated into official languages of fYR of Macedonia; Macedonian and Albanian and submitted to the national authorities for adoption.
+In addition, all relevant documents, such as NAP, assessments, papers and policy papers will be made available through internet tools and events to be organized in the country particularly at local level.
+In addition, the policy paper on behalf of Ministry of Environment and Physical Planning will be prepared and disseminated throughout the country, to all local, state and entity-level ministries as well as UN bodies and other relevant international organizations present in the country.
+This paper will contain key messages and issues covering land degradation, as elaborated in NAP, which need to be considered and included in strategic documents and or plans of fYR of Macedonia.

-- NAP document aligned to the 10 Year UNCCD Strategy, adopted by national authorities, and submitted by Dominica - A policy brief summarizing NAP findings and recommendations developed and distributed to all relevant stakeholders, and mainstreamed in corresponding national strategic documents.
+- NAP document aligned to the 10 Year UNCCD Strategy, adopted by national authorities, and submitted by fYR of Macedonia. - A policy brief summarizing NAP findings and recommendations created and distributed to all relevant stakeholders, and mainstreamed in corresponding national strategic documents.